Nischall01/EasyTo-Do/Readme.md

 ### Customization

 * Light/Dark Mode: Choose between light and dark themes to match your preference.
-* Custom Mode: Personalize the app's appearance with the in-development custom mode.
 * User Profile Settings: Manage your user profile, including profile picture and username.

 ### Time Format